supercodepoet/django-skylark/docs/intro.rst

     js:
         - url: {{ MEDIA_URL }}js/jquery.js

-.. note:: You don't need to mess with TEMPLATE_CONTEXT_PROCESSORS, CrunchyFrog will take care
+.. note:: You don't need to mess with TEMPLATE_CONTEXT_PROCESSORS, Django Skylark will take care
           of this for you

 That makes it a bit easier.
 We let the page assembly handle where to put the